Viloxazine (Monograph)

 Warning

-Suicidal Thoughts and Behaviors:
+- Suicidal Thoughts and Behaviours

-In clinical trials, higher rates of suicidal thoughts and behavior were reported in pediatric patients treated with viloxazine hydrochloride than in patients treated with placebo.
-Closely monitor for worsening and emergence of suicidal thoughts and behaviors.
+In clinical trials, higher rates of suicidal thoughts and behavior reported in patients treated with viloxazine than in patients treated with placebo.

 Introduction